Grunt Sculpin – Little Fish, BIG Attitude!

 We are programmed to associate warm waters with exotic-looking fish species but read below for the Grunt Sculpin’s astounding adaptations and masterful mimicry.

-The species reaches only a maximum of 9 cm.
+The species reaches only a maximum of ~9 cm.

 It is adapted to look like a Giant Acorn Barnacle (Balanus nubilis)!
 When facing outward, its pointy nose looks like a closed Giant Acorn Barnacle and when the fish turns around, its tail looks like the foot of the barnacle that rakes in plankton.

-Ah and you probably think the males are the master strutters?
+You may think the males are the master strutters?
 Ha!
 The female is as fierce as can be.
 Reportedly, she will chase a male into a crack, an empty barnacle shell, or another place of no escape and guard him there until she is ready to lay her eggs.
 When she has laid them, the male is released to do his duty.

 From Casey Cook, aquarist with the Aquarium of the Pacific (pers com 2022-12-19): “The female often pushes the male into guarding so she can roam.
 She will get very vocal, and demanding – making sure he does the job!”